-As the festive season quickly approaches, those lovely Christmas markets will begin to open.
-Take a look at some of the UK’s best Christmas Markets You should visit this year.
+As the festive season quickly approaches, those lovely Christmas markets in 2020 will begin to open *insert 39485959 happy emojis*.

-Oh… and don’t forget to check out our post on the best European Christmas markets you have to visit.
+Oh, and don’t forget to check out our post on the best European Christmas markets too.

-Princess Street opens (with all the fanfare of rides, carousel and ice rink) on 18th November until the 6th January whilst George Street market opens a day earlier on the 17th November until the 24th December.
+Princess Street opens (with all the fanfare of rides, carousel and ice rink) around the 18th November until the 6th January whilst George Street market opens approximately on the 17th November until the 24th December.

-With soooooo many to visit, it’s probably best to plan ahead!
+With so many to visit, it’s probably best to plan ahead!
 See the map of some of the best Manchester Markets around the city which open on the 11th November.

-Okay, so London is brimming with so many Christmas Markets, some intimate and small, whilst others are a colossal market filled with thousands of people.
+Okay, so London is brimming with so many Christmas Markets in 2020, some intimate and small, whilst others are a colossal market filled with thousands of people.